inputfalken/Lemonad/README.md

 ### WIP (A lot may change)

+There's currently no nuget package available to download this.

 ## Summary

 A functional **C#** library with data structures and functions whose main goal